 2019-20 Funding Round Overview

-In preparation for the next competitive funding process set to begin in Fall 2019, PCL has focused on compiling key local data on Portland’s children, revising its grantmaking process and engaging community members and service providers in discussion on needed services.
-To get up to speed on these initiatives, click on the links below to read the full reports and check out the Levy renewal process timeline at the bottom of this page.
+In preparation for the funding process, PCL focused on compiling key local data on Portland’s children, revising its grantmaking process and engaging community members and service providers in discussion on needed services.
+Read the full reports at the links below and the findings, which focused on diversity, inclusion and racial equity:

 Portland’s Children: Overview of Key Local Data.
 This report from Fall 2018 summarizes data from various local and state sources and provides a current snapshot of children in Portland -- who they are and population-level outcomes -- in the context of the Levy’s six program areas.